2sic/2sxc-docs/2sxc Docs Generator/index.md

 <img src="assets/logos/v12/2sxc12-200.png" width="250px" align="right" class="float-right">

-# 2sxc / EAV Docs v12.02
+# 2sxc / EAV Docs v12.04

 This is the technical documentation for EAV and 2sxc.

-👉 If you're new to 2sxc, best start with [2sxc.org](https://2sxc.org/).
+If you're new to 2sxc, start with [2sxc.org](https://2sxc.org/).

-## 2sxc - The CMS / CMF of Dnn (DotNetNuke) and Oqtane
+## 2sxc - Converts Dnn ☢ and Oqtane 🩸 into a CMS

 2sxc is a CMS-Plugin for [Dnn/DotNetNuke](http://www.dnnsoftware.com/).
 It makes content editing easier than Wordpress.
 It's also a [CMF](https://en.wikipedia.org/wiki/List_of_content_management_frameworks) like Drupal.
 And a very cool EAV data-management system.
 And an online REST JSON database.
 And a lot more.